2011 Cincinnati Bengals season: Regular season

 Based on 2010 standings, the Bengals had an easy schedule, with an opponent winning percentage of .473; 5 teams were played against that finished 2011 with winning records, and 8 teams were played against that finished 2011 with losing records.
 The Bengals played each of the teams in the AFC North twice, once home and once on the road.
 It played its home games at Paul Brown Stadium.
 Cincinnati's match-ups included the Seattle Seahawks and the Colts, both of which won its respective divisions in 2010.
 Because of the Bengals' losing record in 2010, the NFL decided to not give Cincinnati any prime-time games.

 Six of the Bengals' eight home games were blacked out locally due to poor ticket sales.
 Dating back to 2010, seven consecutive games were blacked out locally.
 That streak ended in week 10 when the Bengals hosted the Pittsburgh Steelers.
 There were three more blackouts before the Bengals sold out the final home game of the season against the Baltimore Ravens, a game with playoff implications for both teams.
 The Bengals' average home crowd of 49,251 was the worst of the entire NFL.

-Green was one of four players from the Bengals to be nominated to the 2012 Pro Bowl, who became the first rookie WR to accomplish this feat since 2003.
+Green was one of four players from the Bengals to be nominated to the 2012 Pro Bowl, who became the first rookie wide receiver to accomplish this feat since 2003.
 The other three players were Dalton, Atkins, and Gresham.
 Andrew Whitworth was the only player to make the Associated Press' All-Pro team.
 In week 10, Dalton threw his thirteenth and fourteenth touchdown pass, making him the most passing touchdowns by a rookie in his team's first nine games since the AFL–NFL merger (1970).
 He also placed second in the Associated Press' Offensive Player of the Year award.